From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Study Setup

 To examine whether traditional search-based and pattern-based approaches, utilizing mutation operators and fix patterns, can effectively repair regression errors, we selected a set of widely studied heuristic-based APR tools.
 Specifically, we include five search-based techniques: GenProg~\cite{le2011genprog}, Kali~\cite{qi2015analysis}, Cardumen~\cite{martinez2018ultra}, Arja~\cite{yuan2018arja}, and jMutRepair~\cite{martinez2016astor}, following the selection made by Kabadi et al.~\cite{kabadi2023future}.
 For template-based APR, we include TBar~\cite{liu2019tbar}, which systematically aggregates fixing patterns derived from prior template-based APR techniques and is widely regarded as a representative approach in the program repair literature.
 We do not evaluate semantic-based APR approaches in our study as they often requires the inclusion of manually-written models for system calls whose source codes are not available.

-To conduct our experiments, we utilize Cerberus~\cite{shariffdeen2023cerberus}, a unified framework for running and evaluating traditional APR tools.
+To conduct our experiments, we utilize Cerberus, a unified framework for running and evaluating traditional APR tools, \firstrevision{which has been shown to reproduce identical results as originally reported by the respective tool authors on Defects4J, confirming the reliability of our experimental setup~\cite{shariffdeen2023cerberus}}.
 All experiments for these tools are performed on the server equipped with an AMD CPU (16 cores) and 64GB of RAM.
-We retain the default configuration settings provided by Cerberus for each tool to ensure consistency and fairness.
+We retain the default configuration settings provided by Cerberus for each tool to ensure \firstrevision{consistency, reproducibility, and tool-agnostic comparisons~\cite{martinez2016astor,liu2019tbar}}. \firstrevision{While some parameters could be tuned, such as the maximum number of generations and population size for genetic-programming-based approaches (e.g., jGenProg, jKali, jMutRepair, Cardumen, and Arja), as well as the set of predefined repair patterns for TBar, aggressive per-tool tuning may introduce bias and reduce comparability across tools.
+We also note that the default configuration for genetic-programming-based tools already uses a maximum of 1,000,000 generations and an overall timeout of 30 minutes, a budget that aligns with developers' expectations for APR tools in practice~\cite{eladawy2024automated,noller2022trust}.}